 I felt compelled to flag how not to handle a concern and poor customer service that could easily have been dealt with in a more professional manner by someone who professes to be an expert in their field.

-This involved a recruiter who simply refuses to respond to e-mails, which prompted me to copy in the owner and ask the question, “Why do you not reply to any of my e-mails?”.
+This involved a recruiter who simply refuses to respond to emails, which prompted me to copy in the owner and ask the question, “Why do you not reply to any of my e-mails?”

-A perfectly legitimate question you might think, although this elicited a phone call within moments of receipt from this individual who expressed their annoyance that I copied in the owner (not that it would make any difference apparently).
+A perfectly legitimate question, although this elicited a phone call within moments of receipt from this individual who expressed their annoyance that I copied in the owner (not that it would make any difference apparently).
 She said that she has been ‘too busy’ and I could have picked up the phone and rang her.

-I put all of this in writing in response to her ‘plain vanilla’ e-mail which was completely at odds with her abrasive telephone manner.
+I put all of this in writing in response to her ‘plain vanilla’ email which was completely at odds with her abrasive telephone manner.
 You would think I had shot the family dog the way she responded, and I expected much more from a well established and respected recruitment agency that I have worked for on various assignments over the years.

-I always make a point in saying that I am a professional writer and author who wrote and published a book about complaining that has plenty of 5* reviews on Amazon, I host a popular consumer website with over 100 blogs that attracts a lot of global traffic, a TripAdvisor account that has over 55,000 readers and I occasionally write guest blogs for other writers, publishers and the tourist industry that are in the public domain.
+I always make a point in saying that I am a professional writer and author who has written and published a book about complaining that has plenty of 5* reviews on Amazon, I host a popular consumer website with over 100 blogs that attracts a lot of global traffic, a TripAdvisor account that has over 55,000 readers and I occasionally write guest blogs for other writers, publishers and the tourist industry that are in the public domain.

 This points to the importance of great customer service, and learning how to handle a concern is something that everyone ought to be aware of if they are dealing with clients in all walks of life.
 I have also spoken about why it is important to use good manners, which struck a chord with many people.

 I will happily provide testimonials, recommendations and positive reviews as it’s only fair that feedback goes both ways.